hangthovietnhat/hangthovietnhat/README.md

 - 👋 Hi, I’m @hangthovietnhat
-- 👀 I’m interested in building mutual relationship
+- 👀 I’m interested in building mutual relationship, train life through wisdom and love
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning artificial intelligence and data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...